✔ No account fees or minimums ✔ Up to 4.20% APY

 Key Points

-• You can open a bank account for a child at any age, as long as a parent or guardian serves as a joint account holder.
+• While SoFi requires bank account applicants to be 18 years old, some banks allow minors to open an account, as long as a parent or guardian serves as a joint account holder.

 • Custodial accounts are controlled by an adult until the minor reaches the age of majority.